 Thursday, December 3, 2015

-There was a shooting in San Bernadino, and Newtown, and Columbine, and Paris and Chicago and on and on and on.
+There was a shooting in Parkland, Las Vegas, Orlando, Paris, San Bernardino, Newtown and Columbine and Chicago and on and on and on.
 The list is long.
 And disturbing.
 What are we to do?
-How do we raise our children in this violent and frightening world?
+How do we raise children in this violent and frightening world?
 The answers are simple.

 Meet hatred with love.